fasrc/helmod/doc/FAQ.md

 They mainly pertain to the layout in the filesystem.

 An app *family* is something a bit different.
-That's used by lmod to ensure only one instance of a family is loaded at a time and that proper swapping of dependencies happens when a family instance is swapped.
+That's used by Lmod to ensure only one instance of a family is loaded at a time and that proper swapping of dependencies happens when a family instance is swapped.
 A compiler *is* part of the Comp *family*, and an MPI app *is* a part of the MPI *family*.

+### Should an average app be a Core app or a Comp app?

+At FASRC, we suggest using TYPE=Core unless you have a specific reason not to.
+This is different from the conventional Lmod hierarchy, where, by default, a version of the app is built for each compiler (i.e. the app would by TYPE=Comp).
+We found it's too much overhead trying to get apps to build using compilers they weren't designed to use, especially where there is no specific need for it.